gitops-tools/image-updater/README.md

 $ ./image-hooks update --file-path service-a/deployment.yaml --image-repo quay.io/myorg/my-image --source-repo mysource/my-repo --new-image-url quay.io/myorg/my-image:v1.1.0 --update-key spec.template.spec.containers.0.image
 ```

-For the HTTP service, you will likely need to adapt the deployment, to either
+For the HTTP service, you will likely need to adapt the deployment.

-add the parameter.
+You can also opt to allow for insecure TLS access with `--insecure`.

 ## Webhook Service